quadbio/scRNAseq_analysis_vignette/Tutorial.md

 This tutorial won't cover this part as it doesn't match with the data set we have in hand.
 For people would like to try, it won't be difficult to follow the respective [Seurat tutorial](https://satijalab.org/seurat/v3.1/integration.html).

 ### Step 2-2.
 Data integration using Harmony
 Besides Seurat, there are more data integration methods available now.
 [Harmony](https://github.com/immunogenomics/harmony), developed by Soumya Raychaudhurils lab, is one of them.
-It is also the most highlighted integration method in the [recent benchmark](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1850-9) on scRNA-seq batch effect correction tools.
+It is also the most highlighted integration method in the first [benchmark](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1850-9) on scRNA-seq batch effect correction tools.
 In brief, Harmony uses fuzzy clustering to assign every cell to multiple clusters.
 For each cluster, it then calculates a correction factor for each data set to move the centroid of the cluster of this data set towards the global centroid of the cluster.
 Since every cell is represented as a combination of multiple clusters, a cell-specific correction factor is calculated by averaging the correction factors of clusters that the cell belongs to while weighting by the cluster assignment ratio.
 This process will be iterated until convergence happens or reaching the iteration limits.
 To get more details of the method, please refer to the [paper](https://www.nature.com/articles/s41592-019-0619-0).

 Harmony provides a simple API for Seurat object, which is a function called ```RunHarmony```, so it is very easy to use.
 It takes the merged Seurat object (the one generated at Step 1) as the input and one needs to tell the function which metadata feature to use as the batch identity.
 It returns a Seurat object, with a more reduction called ```harmony``` added.
 It is like the corrected PCA so one should then explicitly tell Seurat to use the ```harmony``` reduction for following analysis including making UMAP embedding and identifying cell clusters.
 ```R